 Must-attend classes for Northern Nevada gardeners

-Gardening in Nevada: The Bartley Ranch Series are free classes cosponsored by Washoe County Regional Parks and Open Space, Washoe County and University of Nevada Cooperative Extension.
+Gardening in Nevada: The Bartley Ranch Series are free classes cosponsored by Washoe County Regional Parks and Open Space, Washoe County and University of Nevada, Reno Extension.
 These classes are held yearly in February and March at Bartley Ranch (600 Bartley Ranch Rd.) in Reno on Tuesdays from 6 to 8 p.m.
-Taught by Certified Master Gardener volunteers and Cooperative Extension horticulture experts, these classes are a must-attend for Nevada gardeners.
+Taught by Certified Master Gardener volunteers and Extension horticulture experts, these classes are a must-attend for Nevada gardeners.
 Class topics vary by year according to the needs of the local community.

 2019 Class Topics

 - February 5th: Selecting & Growing Fruit Trees* – Michael Janik, Master Gardener Volunteer and Certified Arborist, will take you on a journey from winter through fall and discuss fruit tree needs in northern Nevada including soil, USDA zones and chill hours, watering and pest control.
 Michael will list suggested fruit varieties he has grown and varieties he is growing now to determine suitability for our climate.

 - February 12th: Growing Outdoor Succulents – Liz Morrow, Master Gardener Volunteer, will present information about how Growing Succulents outdoors in cold environments is possible!
 Succulents bring a wonderful and fun character of textures and colors to any garden or landscape.
 We’ll discuss how to select and grow succulents year round that is conducive to our environment.

 - February 19th: Pollinators and Plants in Nevada – Kevin Burls, Extension IPM Educator, will review native bee biology and ecology, highlight their interactions with garden plants, and discuss how gardeners can create pollinator habitat and help conserve local pollinator populations.